-When I got my RFXcom I spend multiple hours to figure out how to use it together with my klikaan klikuit (KAKU) 433 MHz devices.
+I spend many hours to figure out how to use RFXcom together with my klikaan klikuit (KAKU) 433 MHz devices.
 In the end it appeared to be very, very simple.

 Send a message to your KAKU device in python 3: